fraserivison/apex-adventures/README.md

 ## Testing

 ## Bugs
+Potential bug in the footer- not able to space the icons evenly using normal code so have used gap: 20px to fix issue to the icons appear center on all screen sizes.

 ## Deployment
 The site was deployed to GitHub pages.
 I used Gitpod as the development environment and commmited all the changes in thte terminal.
 The steps to deploy the site are as follows: